 Pam Ingold - Pam and I recorded 8 songs in Louisville and southern Indiana.
 "He's Got Something That's Got Me" is worth taking farther.

 Kymberly Bryson - I met Kymberly at BuckWild Saloon in Nashville and did a 10-song CD with her.
 At 5 foot 1, she would stand on the bar and blow the walls apart.
 She did "God Given Talent" and "Feel So Country."

 Annie Bushmeyer - Annie came to Nashville from Quincy, Illinois.
 I gave here good songs: "Live My Dreams," "All Roads Lead To You," "Born To Sing," "I Looked Twice," "Hard Earned Love," & "Love Me Just A Little."

 I wrote a book about ABBA, those peace-loving Swedes.
 After ABBA, I got into the musicals of Benny and Bjorn.
 I traveled to Stockholm and rented a room from a Swedish lady, who was married to an American who went to Sweden to avoid the draft.
 He committed suicide.
 Swedish winters are severe, and it is a depressing place, not unlike Germany.
 I have traveled enough to know that no matter where you go, your past is not far behind.
 Back in Nashville, I fought to get ABBA in the Rock n Roll Hall of Fame.
 I evolved, writing new songs and linking myself to Shania Twain.
 By now, my favorites were women.
-Shania and Mutt had strong European ties, she being from Canada and he being from South Africa.
-I cane full circle, home to country music and Little Big Town.
+Shania and Mutt had strong European ties, her being from Canada and him being from South Africa.
+I came full circle, home to country music and Little Big Town.
 LBT's music is different from the old country, but it is still country.
-I put my own tracks on youtube and became a strict lyricist.
+I put my own tracks on youtube and became a lyricist.
 I penned "Honky Tonk Hollywood."